CUBRID/cubrid-manual/en/sql/function/string_fn.rst

     ==================================================================
       'abcd'                'abcd'                'abcd'

-    --it returns a empty string when substring_length < 0
+    --it returns an empty string when substring_length < 0
     SELECT MID(a, 6, -4), SUBSTR(a, 6, -4), SUBSTRING(a, 6, -4) FROM mid_tbl;

       mid(a, 6, -4)         substr(a, 6, -4)      substring(a from 6 for -4)